Vection-Framework/Vection/README.md

-# Vection Framework
+# Vection - PHP Enterprise Framework

-## PHP Framework for Enterprise Applications
+Vection is a modern and component based enterprise framework..

-Vection is a modern and component based enterprise framework.
+ATTENTION - This framework is currently in its first development stage, api / interfaces could still change until a stable version is released!!

-**WORK IN PROGRESS - DEV STATUS**
+**DO NOT USE FOR PRODUCTION YET**